dracut-crypt-ssh/dracut-crypt-ssh/README.md

 be able to login and unlock the volumes:

     % ssh -p 222 root@192.168.0.100

-    # console_peek   # to see what's on the console
+You can use the `console_peek` command to see what's currently showing on the console and the `console_auth` command to input a passphrase that will be sent to the console.
-    # console_auth   # asks you for the passphrase and sends it to console
-    Passphrase:

 If unlocking the device succeeded, the initramfs will clean up itself and dropbear terminates itself and your connection.